Get access to everything we publish when you sign up for Outside+.

 10. Embrace the heat (while outsmarting it).

 Know that running in heat, just like running in other tough conditions like cold, wet, or even darkness, makes you tough.
-Whether you’re aiming to get back to racing post COVID-19, training for a virtual race, or could just use some good old mental toughness in your everyday life, use running in the heat to build you up.
+Whether you’re aiming for a goal race, training for an FKT or new distance, or could just use some good old mental toughness in your everyday life, use running in the heat to build you up.